01 Aug Are entrepreneurs born or raised?

 Regardless of a child’s upbringing, whether they have a parent who started a business or not, they need to have some introduction to entrepreneurship to give them the skills and mindset required.
-Mr Caan, himself, mentioned he “wanted to get involved in business from a very early age” so we must re-educate society far earlier than when people have been through school and university and are fully prepared for a life in a job with a ‘regular’ salary.
+The education system prepares people for a life in a career job with a ‘regular’ salary.

 It is only once we realise we must adopt a grass-roots approach to entrepreneurship that we will revolutionise the way people see business and increase the accessibility to everyone.
-The Clever Tykes storybooks have been penned for children between 5 and 11 years old because when children begin expanding their knowledge of the world and start forming their opinions on what they want to do when they’re older, starting a business needs to be a viable option.
+The Clever Tykes storybooks have been penned for children between 6 and 9 years old to show them, from an early age, that starting a business is a possible option for them.
 Besides, even if someone grows up and doesn’t start their own business, enterprising traits are useful in all walks of life.